The Best VPN of 2021: Windows, Mac, Android & iOS

 There are a surprisingly large amount of countries that censor the internet.
-According to a report by the Freedomhouse there are 19 countries which severely limit people’s access to the internet by blocking a large number of websites and services.
+According to a report by Freedomhouse, there are 19 countries that severely limit people’s access to the internet by blocking a large number of websites and services.
 Which is a big deal.

 After all, we don’t just use the internet to communicate, work, and travel.
 But just as important, we use it to learn about politics, religion and other topics that should not be censored by a powerful few.
 It is, therefore, essential that the internet remains a free and open internet.